 TABLE 2-1: Controls, Indicators, and Displays (ref.
-Figure 2-1) ITEM CONTROL, INDICATOR or DISPLAY FUNCTION Six (6) keys which pro MENU KEYPAD ovide the following functions for the C-More Controller menus: MENU • rough the main menu categories, shown in Figure 2-2, below.
-The tegories wrap around in the order shown.
-BACK informati default s Allows you to go back to the previous menu level without changing any information.
+Figure 2-1) ITEM CONTROL, INDICATOR or DISPLAY FUNCTION Six (6) keys which pro MENU KEYPAD Divide the following functions for the C-More Controller menus: MENU • rough the main menu categories, shown in Figure 2-2, below.
+The tegories wrap around in the order shown. ВАСК informati default s Allows you to go back to the previous menu level without changing any information.
 Continuously pressing this key will bring you back to the default status display in the VFD.
 Also, this key allows you to go back to the top of a main menu category.
-10 ▲ (UP) Arrow When in one of the main menu categories (Figure 2-2), pressing the \blacktriangle arrow key will select the displayed menu category.
-If the CHANGE key was pressed and the menu item is flashing, pressing the \blacktriangle arrow key will increment the selected setting. ▼ (DOWN) Arrow When in one of the main menu categories (Figure 2-2), pressing this key will select the displayed menu category.
+10 When in one of the main menu categories (Figure 2-2), pre arrow key will select the displayed menu category.
+If the CHAN pressed and the menu item is flashing, pressing the ▲ ar increment the selected setting.
+(DOWN) Arrow When in one of the main menu categories (Figure 2-2), pressing this key will select the displayed menu category.
 If the CHANGE key was pressed and the menu item is flashing, pressing the ▼ arrow key will decrement the selected setting.
 CHANGE Permits a setting to be changed (edited).
 When the CHANGE key is pressed, the displayed menu item will begin to flash.
-Pressing the \blacktriangle or \checkmark arrow key when the item is flashing will increment or decrement the displayed setting.
-ENTER ER Saves the modified menu settings in memory.
+Pressing the ▲ or ▼ arrow key when the item is flashing will increment or decrement the displayed setting.
+ENTER Saves the modified menu settings in memory.
 The display will stop flashing.
-11 1 AUTO/MAN switch the front panel controls are enabled and the MANUAL status lights.
+11 AUTO/MAN switch This switch toggles the boiler between the AUTOMATIC and MANUAL modes of operation.
+When in the MANUAL (MAN) mode the front panel controls are enabled and the MANUAL status LED lights.
 Manual operation is for service only.
-MANUAL modes of operation.
-When in the MANUAL (MAN) mode, the front panel controls are enabled and the MANUAL status LED lights.
-Manual operation is for service only.
-When in the AUTOMATIC (AUTO) mode, the MANUAL status LED 12 VALVE POSITION Bargraph20 segment red LED bargraph continuously shows the Air/Fuel Valve position in 5% increments from 0 to 100%
+When in the AUTOMATIC (AUTO) mode, the MANUAL status LED will be off and the front panel controls disabled.
+12 VALVE POSITION Bargraph 20 segment red LED bargraph continuously shows the Air/Fuel Valve position in 5% increments from 0 to 100%